a close look of fermented beetroot and cauliflower

 One medium head of cauliflower, cut into florets.
 Use fresh, crisp cauliflower with tightly packed florets.
 Avoid pre-cut or old cauliflower, as it softens too quickly during fermentation.
 Organic is ideal because it reduces the risk of pesticide residue interfering with beneficial bacteria.

 3–4 garlic cloves.
 Fresh, firm garlic cloves work best.
 Avoid older garlic that has begun to sprout.
-Organic garlic offers a stronger flavour and better natural microbial balance.
+Organic garlic offers a stronger flavor and better natural microbial balance.
 If you like a punchier garlic profile, slice the cloves.

 Fresh dill.
 Choose fresh, fragrant dill, ideally seasonal.
 Dill stems are just as flavourful as the fronds—don’t discard them.
 Avoid dried dill for fermentation; it loses potency and can cloud the brine.